JuliaDebug/JuliaInterpreter.jl/docs/src/internals.md

 ## Toplevel code and world age

-Some code is more complicated and requires special handling: code that defines new `struct`s, new methods, or new modules.
+Code that defines new `struct`s, new methods, or new modules is a bit more complicated and requires special handling.
 In such cases, calling `finish_and_return!` on a frame that defines these new objects and then calls them can trigger a [world age error](https://docs.julialang.org/en/latest/manual/methods/#Redefining-Methods-1), in which the method is considered to be too new to be run by the currently compiled code.
+While one can resolve this by using `Base.invokelatest`, we'd have to use that strategy throughout the entire package.
+This would cause a major reduction in performance.

-In such cases care is required to return to "top level" before continuing.
-Here's a demonstration:
+To resolve this issue without leading to performance problems, care is required to return to "top level" after defining such objects.
+This leads to altered syntax for executing such expressions.

+Here's a demonstration of the problem:

 ```julia
 ex = :(map(x->x^2, [1, 2, 3]))